oVirt/ovirt-openshift-extensions/README.md

       }'
    ```

-   If its the first time deploying the image then it should take few moments to download it.
+  If it's the first time deploying the image then it should take few moments to download it.
+To customize the images to be deployed, provide these environment variables to the container invocation:
+   * FLEX_REGISTRY
+   * FLEX_REPOSITORY
+   * FLEX_VERSION
+   * PROVISIONER_REGISTRY
+   * PROVISIONER_REPOSITORY
+   * PROVISIONER_VERSION

+  Example: `docker run -e FLEX_REGISTRY=registry.example.com ...`

 Upon completion you have these components running: